DarkGhostHunter/Laratraits/README.md

 ## What it includes

 Before installing, take a look into the list.
 If you're only using one, just copy and paste it in your project, no problem, as each trait and file includes a copy of the MIT License.
+Just remember to change the namespace.

 ### General